 Option 1 (Direct indication) – Use a new Link bitmap element, where each bit indicates whether the link is disabled / enabled.

-Option 2 (indirect indication) – Use the TID-To-Link mapping element, where in case that no TID is mapped to a specific link, the link is considered as disabled.
+Option 2 (indirect indication) – Use the currently defined TID-To-Link mapping element, where in case that no TID is mapped to a specific link, the link is considered as disabled.

 This document follows Option 2, which also has been proposed by the commenter of CID3222.